Black in Canada

-B.I.C. seeks to locate the overlooked histories of blackness and black people in Canada.
+Black In Canada (B.I.C) by award winning Choreographer Shameka Blake, brings attention to the overlooked histories of Black people in Canada.
 In dance, song, and spoken word, the show explores key issues and debates that expose the truth about oppression, resistance, and resilience.
-B.I.C. focuses on the cultural experiences of black Canadians — beginning from slavery to present day.
-As performers and as an audience, we will gain understanding of the ways in which black people have responded and resisted against the subordinated status placed upon them.
-Ultimately, B.I.C. will challenge students and teachers to reimagine black cultures within the Canadian context and the black diaspora worldwide.
+B.I.C. focuses on the cultural experiences of Black Canadians from slavery to present day.
+Performed by Artists In Motion, B.I.C challenges students and teachers to reimagine Black cultures within the Canadian context and the Black diaspora worldwide.

 Shameka Blake, was born in Manchester, Jamaica, and immigrated to Canada at the age of ten.
 She developed a passion for dance at age three, and in 2007 Shameka, pursued dance professionally.
 Her training in a variety of dance genres, including jazz, ballet and contemporary, helped her to develop her craft as a dancer/choreographer.
 Since establishing her professional dance company Artists in Motion in 2008, Shameka, through her choreography, has made a strong imprint on the Toronto urban and commercial dance communities.